dvukadinovic/pyrh/README.md

-The RH code uses bool_t defined in rpc/types.h and is dependent on the rpc/xdr.h IO (which is in pyrh obsolete; but is not removed from the code completely).
+The RH code uses bool_t defined in rpc/types.h and is dependent on the rpc/xdr.h IO (which is in pyrh obsolete; but is not removed from the code completely for safety reasons).
 Before installation, types.h and xdr.h, located in ./headers, must be copied into /usr/include/rpc for RH to include them.

-To install the package, do it as:
+To install the package:

 	python setup.py install

-On every change of the code, it needs to be recompiled since it is a shared library that needs to be changed are re-imported in the code in order to see change.
+On every change of the code, it needs to be recompiled since it is a shared library that needs to be changed are re-imported in the code in order to see a change.

 # Important notes

 We set the keyword LIMIT_MEMORY to be FALSE all the time.
 It is mannualy implemented inside the pyrh_comute1dray.c files.

-# Changes to done

-Added a keyword for a path to the Barklem table directory.

 # Changes